roman-toritsyn/awwwards/README.md

 [awwwards](https://awwwards-8ndqy9be5-romantoritsyns-projects.vercel.app/)

-it gets some time to load videos, when finished hower center and click =)
+it gets some time to load videos, when finished hover center and click =)